davan690/jomuller.github.io/_posts/2017-01-28-ten_rules_reproductible_research.md

 ---
 layout: post
-title:  The "Ten Simple Rules for Reproducible Computational Research" are easy to reach for R users
+title:  The "ten simple rules for reproducible computational research" are easy to reach for r users
 categories:
-    - R
+    - r
-    - Reproductible research
+    - reproductible research
     - r-bloggers
 ---